H-1B Visa Process: Step-by-Step Explanation on How to Get an H1B Visa

 1. H1B Visa Overview

-The H1B is a powerful visa that allows foreign nationals to work in the United States in “specialty occupations.”
+The H-1B visa application process involves a powerful visa that allows foreign nationals to work in the United States in “specialty occupations,” often referred to as the h1b visa card once the visa is approved and issued.
 There are 65,000 H1B visas allocated per year, plus 20,000 additional visas for those with advanced US degrees (US masters and up).
 You can stay in the US for up to 6 years, with an initial 3-year validity period and 3-year extension.

 To be eligible for an H1B visa, you must have a job offer from a US employer willing to sponsor you, the job offer must be for a “specialty occupation”, and you must meet all qualifications for the job (e.g., education and licensure).
 A “specialty occupation” is defined as a job requiring a bachelor’s degree or higher (or the foreign equivalent).